 # vim /etc/network/interfaces

 using the following example(replace em1 and em2 to your network interface names):

 iface em1 inet manual

 bond-slaves em1 em2

 Changes will apply after you do the following:

-If there is no network connection in the bonding, reboot the OS.
+If there is no network connection in the bonding, reboot your server.

 Ethernet Channel Bonding Driver: v3.1.1 (September 26, 2006) Bonding Mode: IEEE 802.3ad Dynamic link aggregation Transmit Hash Policy: layer2 (0) MII Status: up MII Polling Interval (ms): 100 Up Delay (ms): 0 Down Delay (ms): 0 802.3ad info LACP rate: fast Active Aggregator Info: Aggregator ID: 1 Number of ports: 2 Actor Key: 17 Partner Key: 1 Partner Mac Address: 00:77:54:71:a8:6f Slave Interface: eth0 MII Status: up Link Failure Count: 0 Permanent HW addr: 00:99:97:60:9d:48 Aggregator ID: 1 Slave Interface: eth1 MII Status: up Link Failure Count: 0 Permanent HW addr: 00:00:85:60:9d:49 Aggregator ID: 1